 The temperature of your home can have a huge impact on how comfortable you feel within those four walls.
 A room too hot will leave you feeling sweaty and tired, but a room too cold could end up with illness and constant shudders.
-The majority of homes will have a system in place in order to keep temperatures under control, and with the help from only the very best smart thermostats, the homeowner gets full control of how things run.
+The majority of homes will have a system in place in order to keep temperatures under control, and with the help of only the very best smart thermostats, the homeowner gets full control of how things run.
 Now, finding the best smart thermostat can be a pretty tedious task, as there are several important features to look out for and hundreds of different designs to choose from.
 To make the process slightly easier for you, we have tried and tested the best smart thermostats around and put them together in this awesome guide; you won’t have to look for the perfect product any further than here.
-We’ve got it all covered on this buying guide, from basic thermostats to thermostats which have it all – you’ll be sure to have an epic new one in no time.
+We’ve got it all covered on this buying guide, from basic thermostats to thermostats that have it all – you’ll be sure to have an epic new one in no time.

 The Best Smart Thermostat

 Our best choice product on this buying guide comes from no other than the ecobee EB-STATE3LT-02 3 Lite Smart Thermostat.
-This best smart thermostatcomes with a sleek and matte black exterior, making it the most perfect subtle addition to any home.
-We aren’t just crazy about the exterior, either, as this thermostat has a range of features which make living in the modern day easier than ever before.
+This best smart thermostat comes with a sleek and matte black exterior, making it the most perfect subtle addition to any home.
+We aren’t just crazy about the exterior, either, as this thermostat has a range of features that make living in the modern-day easier than ever before.
 Featuring a mobile app for on-the-go tweaks and a smart home integration system, this smart home device will fit right in your home after a quick and easy 30-minute self-installation process.
 With an easy to read, minimalistic display and room sensors available to be purchased alongside this thermostat, your home will be running smoother than ever before.
 The greatness doesn’t stop there, either.
 The brand ecobee is all about efficiency, meaning you can be guaranteed that you’ll make your money back in two years as well as saving up to 23% annually on heating or cooling costs.
 Don’t say we never spoil you!

 Smart recovery feature (minimises the system’s run-time)